Here's another food to add to a heart-healthy menu:

 A Fiber Super Star

-Studies have shown that insoluble fiber not only helps to increase stool bulk and prevent constipation, but also helps prevent digestive disorders like irritable bowel syndrome.
+That insoluble fiber not only helps to increase stool bulk and prevent constipation.

 Lower Your Heart Attack Risk

-A study published in the Archives of Internal Medicine confirms that eating high fiber foods, such as garbanzo beans, helps prevent heart disease.
+A study published in the Archives of Internal Medicine.

 Almost 10,000 American adults participated in this study and were followed for 19 years.